thisisyichenzhang/DeltaTopic/docs/source/installation.rst

 Development Version
 ^^^^^^^^^^^^^^^^^^^

-DeltaTopic requires Python 3.8 or later.
-We recommend to use Miniconda_.

 To work with the latest development version, install from GitHub_ using::

     git clone git clone https://github.com/causalpathlab/deltaTopic.git && deltaTopic